Seattle extends streak as nation’s hottest housing market to 15 months

-Although home price growth across the Seattle metro area had cooled over the prior four months, price increases continued at a strong pace in November.
+Although home-price growth across the Seattle metro area had cooled over the prior four months, price increases continued at a strong pace in November.
 Seattle's streak is the longest for any U.S. city since 2001.

-The Seattle area has now led the nation in home price increases for 15 months in a row, the longest streak for any region since 2001.
+The Seattle area has now led the nation in home-price increases for 15 months in a row, the longest streak for any region since 2001.
 And the mild slowdown in price increases recorded in some recent months has already come to an end.

-Single-family home prices across the metro area grew 12.7 percent in November from a year prior, according to the monthly Case-Shiller index, released Tuesday.
+Single-family-home prices across the metro area grew 12.7 percent in November from a year prior, according to the monthly Case-Shiller index, released Tuesday.
+That 12-month increase was the same as in October.

-The increase was the same as it was in October, after price growth had slowed slightly for a few months in a row dating back to last summer’s peak.

 Fastest-rising home prices compared with a year ago